With China Tourist Visa Resumed,

 Food on Tibet TrainYou can order tasty food in the dining carriage.

-At mealtime, since the dining carriage is busy and has limited seats, the train attendants will push the food cart or trolley into every carriage to sell boxed-meal.
-All the food on the cart is Chinese style, a lunch or supper package including three dishes in Chinese style will cost you about 20 CNY.
+During mealtime, the dining carriage can get busy and has limited seating, so train attendants will push a food cart or trolley into each carriage to sell boxed meals.
+All items on the cart are Chinese or Tibetan-style dishes.
+A lunch or supper package, which includes three different dishes served with rice, will cost approximately 35 RMB.

 Snack trolley on Tibet train You can buy snacks, drinks, and fruits from the trolley pushed into by train attendant.